Nags Head Dolphin Watch Tours

 Miss Bodie Island – Manteo // Shallowbag Bay Club

 Join us on a unique eco-tour to search for wild Atlantic bottlenose dolphins and view the wildlife of the Outer Banks.
 Biologists run these dolphin tours as part of their research on these beloved aquatic animals, so you know this will be an interesting trip.
 Passengers will be able to see how researchers with the Outer Banks Center for Dolphin Research, a nonprofit organization, conduct their research and hear about some of the discoveries from more than a decade of studies and monitoring.
 Some of the hundreds of Atlantic bottlenose dolphins in the area show up so frequently they’ve even been given names, like “Rake,” “Scarlet,” and “Onion.”
 Onion was first identified in Beaufort, North Carolina almost 20 years ago, and he has been sighted there almost every winter since.
 It has been discovered that Nags Head is his summer home, along with an extensive family of more than 100 members.
 In his early years, Onion had an unfortunate encounter with a boat propeller and his damaged fin has made him one of the most easily recognized dolphins around.
-Click on this link to see the 2016 Outer Banks Center for Dolphin Research Spring Newsletter.
+Click on the title below to see a great article in the July 2016 My Outer Banks Home by Meg Puckett entitled Fins Up! … A day on the water with Outer Banks Center for Dolphin Research.

 Conducted on a 40-foot covered pontoon boat in the Roanoke Sound, the trip takes one and a half to two hours.
 Along the way, researchers will talk about their work and share their discoveries from their ongoing study.
 While the boat is moving, dolphins will be playing in their natural habitat alongside the vessel.
 Passengers will also learn about the pelicans, osprey and other birds that congregate in the sounds, as well as the ecology and history of this dynamic area.
 The Outer Banks is an ideal place to take a dolphin boat trip to learn even more about these miraculous creatures.
 These excursions will get you close enough to safely connect with these incredible animals and to experience them in the wild, in a world where humans are visitors and the bottlenose dolphin is happily at home.
 A great trip for families and people of all ages!